The right spice or herb can create flavor versatility and breathe new life into your favorite savory dishes.

 Research over the years has demonstrated cumin’s many health benefits, including the following:

-• Reduces blood fats: Research has also shown that cumin reduces blood fats.
-In a small study of 88 overweight and obese women, adding 3 grams of cumin powder to two meals daily for three months led to improvements in blood lipids compared to the control group.
+- Reduces blood fats: Research has also shown that cumin reduces blood fats.
+In a small study of 88 overweight and obese women, adding three grams of cumin powder to two meals daily for three months led to improvements in blood lipids compared with the control group.

-• Enhances enzyme production: Other studies suggest cumin’s benefits come from its ability to stimulate the secretion of pancreatic enzymes, which are necessary for proper digestion and assimilation of nutrients from food.
+- Enhances enzyme production: Other studies suggest that cumin’s benefits come from its ability to stimulate the secretion of pancreatic enzymes, which are necessary for proper digestion and assimilation of nutrients from food.

-• Provides diarrhea relief: Cumin oil acts as a stomachic and astringent, making it useful against diarrhea and dyspepsia, as well as symptoms that affect the digestive tract, such as abdominal pain, bloating, and heartburn.
+- Provides diarrhea relief: Cumin oil acts as a stomachic and astringent, making it useful against diarrhea and dyspepsia, as well as symptoms that involve the digestive tract, such as abdominal pain, bloating, and heartburn.

 The spice’s pleasant aroma comes from its main constituent, cuminol (cuminaldehyde), found in its volatile oils.
 Cuminaldehyde can be converted into thymol, which stimulates salivary glands to release enzymes that break down carbohydrates for easier digestion.